 Fake positive reviews by hotel owners to attract more business

-Clearly, “Hani T” never stayed in Canada Hotel but has contributed a “Five Star” rating that contributes to the overall 44% approval rating of Canada Hotel that has an average review score of 2.0 out of 5.
+Clearly, “Hani T” never stayed in Canada Hotel but has contributed a “Five Star” rating that contributes to the overall approval rating of Canada Hotel that has an average review score of 3.5 out of 5.
 Now consider Tripadvisor’s claim that “Every single review goes through our tracking system, which maps the how, what, where and when of each review.”
 Funny, this totally irrelevant review was not detected by Tripadvisor’s systems.
-Disclosure: I am interested in Canada Hotel, Hong Kong due to the bad experience I personally had there.
-Read my page on “The Good and Bad of Chungking Mansions, Hong Kong.”

 Fake negative reviews by a hotel’s competitors meant to hurt its business